Photo by Innerbody Research

 In response to stimuli, the male body releases additional nitric oxide, spurring an increase in cyclic guanosine monophosphate (cGMP, not to be confused with current Good Manufacturing Practices [also cGMP], a standard of supplement manufacture). cGMP relaxes the muscles responsible for blood vessel constriction in and around the penis, allowing blood to flood into the chambers of the penis’ muscular tissue, the corpus cavernosa, resulting in an erection.11

-PDE5 comes along to regulate this action by breaking down cGMP, with a flood of the enzymes arriving post-climax.3 But timing and signaling issues can throw the dance out of whack, resulting in an erection that’s too soft for penetrative sex or completely preventing an erection from forming.
+Phosphodiesterase type 5 (PDE5) enzymes degrade cGMP, thus diminishing the erection.
+After ejaculation, this enzymatic activity increases, contributing to detumescence (the loss of the erection).3 But timing and signaling issues can throw the dance out of whack, resulting in an erection that’s too soft for penetrative sex or completely preventing an erection from forming.

-PDE5 inhibitors like the ones found in Ro Sparks inhibit the proliferation of PDE5 enzymes, allowing cGMP to accumulate enough that an erection becomes possible.
+PDE5 inhibitors like the ones found in Ro Sparks inhibit the activity of PDE5 enzymes, allowing cGMP to accumulate enough that an erection becomes possible.

 Ro Sparks is only available as a combination therapy at one specific combination of doses.
 As a result, it’s really only ideal for a narrow band of men dealing with ED.